 When the recipient of alimony remarries, it is likely that the money they receive from their ex will no longer be necessary.
 This is because the recipient will have the support of their new spouse to care for them and their former spouse no longer should be liable for their welfare.
 However, when the payer of alimony remarries their obligation to support a former spouse may continue despite their new union.

 As with other family law matters, alimony obligations are often case-specific and the details of how and when an alimony award may be terminated should be included in a party’s court-approved agreement or order.
-To better understand how remarriage may affect one’s alimony award, readers are advised to speak to family law attorneys to receive legal guidance that is relevant to their particular needs.
+To better understand how remarriage may affect one’s alimony award, readers are advised to speak to our Chandler alimony attorneys to receive legal guidance that is relevant to their particular needs.